steven4354/metalend-subgraph/README.md

 ### Running locally

-If you'd like to see your changes before deploying to the above subgraph, you can use a local graph node: https://github.com/graphprotocol/graph-node to do so.
+If you'd like to see your changes before deploying to the above subgraph, you can clone and run the local [graph-node repo](https://github.com/graphprotocol/graph-node)

 In #Helpful notes you can see some commands to run the local graph node.
-Otherwise the README.md within the graph-node repo shows how to set it up.
+Additionally, the README.md within the [graph-node repo](https://github.com/graphprotocol/graph-node) shows how to set it up to run the code here.

-After running locally, you should see logs on the graph-node instance, to log items there, below is an example
+After running locally, you should see logs on the graph-node instance.
+To log items there, below is an example

 ```
 import { log } from '@graphprotocol/graph-ts/index'